Skip to main content

 GRE General Test

-The department requires applicants to take the general portion of the Graduate Record Examination.
+The Graduate Record Examination scores are optional/not required.
+Note- if you turn in your GRE scores, they will be used in overall evaluation of your application.
 Information is also available the Educational Testing Service.
-If you wish to be considered for a graduate assistantship or fellowship, the scores should be received by January 2.
+The scores should be received by January 2.
 Use Institution Code 4854 to submit your scores to the UW.

 Letters of recommendation